VastoLorde95/Competitive-Programming/README.md

 I should mention that none of these solutions are written with respect to best Software Engineering practices.
 The programs are written the way they are so that solutions to problems in competitions can be submitted as fast as possible.
 In some cases the solutions have small comments describing what the code is doing.

 This repostiory also features some good implementations for advanced data structures and algorithms like - persistent segment trees, implict treaps, heavy light decomposition, centroid decomposition, suffix automaton etc.

-**Warning**: This repo also contains untested, incomplete and incorrect programs.
-I do not claim any responsibility for any any harm that these programs may cause to your computer.
-Use at your own discretion.

 ## [Codeforces](http://codeforces.com/)